teresaromero/palmer-penguins/README.md

 ### .ENV

-There are couple of environmental variables needed to feed into the project in a local .env
+Env variables needed to run the project

-- `MONGO_HOST` - the host of the database, `http://localhost`or `mongodb (container name)`.
-- `MONGO_PORT` - port where mongodb will be available, usually `27017`.
+- `MONGO_URI` - uri for MongoDB DB (incl. db-name).
 - `MONGO_DBNAME` - database name where all data will be stored.

 - `MONGO_ADMIN_USERNAME` - username for the database admin user.